 Abstract.
-The 2017 M_W 7.1 Puebla-Morelos intraslab earthquake (depth = 57 km) severely hit Popocatépetl volcano, located ~70 km North from the epicenter.
-The seismic shaking triggered shallow landslides on the volcanic edifice, mobilizing slope material saturated by the three-day antecedent rainfall.
-We produced a landslide map based on a semi-automatic classification of a 50-cm resolution optical image acquired two months after the earthquake.
+The 2017 M_w 7.1 Puebla-Morelos intraslab earthquake (depth: 57 km) severely hit Popocatépetl Volcano, located \sim 70 km north of the epicenter.
+The seismic shaking triggered shallow landslides on the volcanic edifice, mobilizing slope material saturated by the 3 d antecedent rainfall.
+We produced a landslide map based on a semi-automatic classification of a 50 cm resolution optical image acquired 2 months after the earthquake.
 We identified hundreds of soil slips and three large debris flows for a total affected area of 3.8 km2.
 Landslide distribution appears controlled by the joint effect of slope material properties and topographic amplification.
 In most cases, the sliding surfaces correspond with discontinuities between pumice-fall and massive ash-fall deposits from late Holocene eruptions.
-The largest landslides occurred on the slopes of aligned ENE-WSW-trending ravines, on opposite sides of the volcano, roughly parallel to the regional maximum horizontal stress and to volcano-tectonic structural features.
-This suggests transient reactivation of local faults and extensional fractures as one of the mechanisms that has weakened the volcanic edifice and promoted the largest slope failures.
+The largest landslides occurred on the slopes of aligned ENE-WSWtrending ravines, on opposite sides of the volcano, roughly parallel to the regional maximum horizontal stress and to volcano-tectonic structural features.
+This suggests transient reactivation of local faults and extensional fractures as one of the mechanisms that weakened the volcanic edifice and promoted the largest slope failures.
 The material involved in the larger landslides transformed into three large debris flows due to liquefaction.
-These debris flows mobilized a total volume of about 106 cubic meters of material also including large wood, were highly viscous, and propagated up to 7.7 km from the initiation areas.
+These debris flows mobilized a total volume of about 10^6 m^3 of material also including large wood, were highly viscous, and propagated up to 7.7 km from the initiation areas.
 We reconstructed this mass wasting cascade by means of field evidence, samples from both landslide scarps and deposits, and analysis of remotely sensed and rainfall data.
-Although subduction-related earthquakes are known to produce a smaller number of landslides than shallow crustal earthquakes, the processes here described show how an unusual intraslab earthquake can produce an exceptional impact on an active volcano.
+Although subduction-related earthquakes are known to produce a smaller number of landslides than shallow crustal earthquakes, the processes described here show how an unusual intraslab earthquake can produce an exceptional impact on an active volcano.
 This scenario, not related to the magmatic activity of the volcano, should be considered in multi-hazard risk assessment at Popocatépetl and other active volcanoes located along volcanic arcs.